Halifax Minor Ball Hockey LeagueRules

 The Home team is to provide a score keeper.

-When the ref signals a goal, they change the score board and record who scored on the game sheet
+When the ref signals a goal, the score keeper will change the score board and record who scored on the game sheet

-No individual stats such as leading scorers will be kept.
+No individual stats such as leading scorers will be kept by the league.

 Making a penalty call – a penalty call is made as soon as it happens.
 There is no delayed penalty.